RepoDynamics/PyPackIT/docs/website/source/manual/index.md

 :link: quickstart/index
 :link-type: doc

-An introductory tutorial that walks you through a simple development cycle with |{{ ccc.name }}|, from submitting an issue ticket to deploying a new release.
+An introductory tutorial showcasing a a simple development cycle with |{{ ccc.name }}|, from submitting an issue ticket to deploying a new release.
 :::

-:::{grid-item-card} Control Center
+:::{grid-item-card} Configuration
 :class-title: sd-text-center
 :link: control/index
 :link-type: doc

-A detailed explanation of your repository's control center and its feature, along with a full reference of all its available options.
+A detailed introduction to |{{ ccc.name }}|'s control center and how it enables Continuous configuration automation and dynamic project management.
 :::